AI-Safety-Awareness-Foundation/aisaf/content/workshopday-specific-locations/feb-2025/claremont.md

 ---

 This is an interactive 1.5-hour workshop, free and open to the public, focused on AI forecasting and safety awareness.
+There is additionally an optional 30 minute section going over DeepSeek's latest r1 model both at a technical level and in terms of overall impact on AI and AI safety.

 Our goal is to help participants understand the urgency of AI safety through interactive demonstrations and group exercises aimed at helping people forecast